alexpaul/NSAttributedString-Demo/README.md

 # NSAttributedString

 A simple example of using NSAttributedString on a UILabel.
-In this app we find a substring using NSRange on a NSString then add a bold attribute to the found range.
+In this app we find a substring using NSRange on a NSString then add a bold attribute and underline to the found range.

 ```swift
 private func stylelizeText() {